wildlyinaccurate/bbc-news-slack/code-of-conduct.md

-Design Systems Slack Code of Conduct
+BBC News Slack Code of Conduct
 ===============================

 ## Table of contents